ByteworksHomeLab/spring-ai-lab/README.md

 language model with proprietary company data.
 These are the situations where Spring AI can help.

 ## Getting Started
 The purpose of this project is to dip your toes into the AI waters.
-We'll demonstrate using Spring AI calling OpenAI and Groq via the respective APIs, so you'll API keys for both.
+We'll demonstrate using Spring AI calling OpenAI and Groq via their respective APIs, so you'll need to sign up for free API keys from both.
 Also, we'll install Ollama to run the Llama3 LLM locally.
 Ollama is Like VirtualBox or Docker Desktop, but instead of running virtual machines or containers, it runs LLMs.
 One caveat is that you'll need realistic expectations about local LLM performance.